Rand404/SNIU-Central-Database/Northumbria Act 2020.md

     * The question shall be: 'Do you wish for the region of [Region] to be a part of the constituent nation of Northumbria?'
     * Possible options to answer the question shall be: 'Yes' or 'No.'

-3. Such a referendum is considered to have failed if more than 50% of the result is for the 'No' option established in section 3(2b).
+3. Such a referendum is considered to have failed if less than 65% of the result is for the 'Yes' option established in section 3(2b).

 4. In the case that the referendum fails, the region concerned remains a part of the constituent nation of England and the relevant aspects of section 1(2) shall be amended to remove the associated region.